edgio-docs/edgio-docs/guides/starter.md

 ## Advanced Prefetching Techniques

+An introduction to prefetching is available in the [Prefetching guide](prefetching).
+In addition, here are some techniques to take full advantage of the power of prefetching.

 ### Deep Fetching

 By default, only HTML content is prefetched.
 In order to achieve truly instant page transitions, all of the assets needed to render the content that appears above the fold need to be prefetched.
 These typically include images, CSS, and JavaScript.